 Best line: “My second sophomore year I took a kinesiology class / That’s college for gym”

 Rebecca’s sung reading of her overly dramatic teenage letter to Josh is a sweet riff on the “Dear Friend” letters in She Loves Me.
 The twist?
 While the letter is actually beautiful and poetic, Josh only sees it as a Mortified-esque reminder of Rebecca’s “overly dramatic” teen years.
-Since Rebecca’s letter comes into play again later in the show, I’d have liked to see this song in a reprise or in the score, but because it’s confined to this episode, it doesn’t have quite as much dramatic power.
+Since Rebecca’s letter comes into play again later in the show, I’d have liked to see this song get a reprise, but because it’s confined to this episode, it doesn’t have quite as much dramatic power.

 Best line: “I feel like I could die of happiness when I’m nestled in your hairless arms”